microsoft/rust-for-dotnet-devs/src/contributing.md

 - Fix technical inaccuracies.

-- Fix logical or compilation errors in code examples.
+- Fix logic or compilation errors in code examples.

 - Improve the English, especially if it's your native tongue or you have excellent proficiency in the language.

-- Expand an explanation to provide more context or improve the clarity of some topic or concept.
+- Expand an explanation to provide more context or improve the clarity of some topics or concepts.

 - Keep it fresh with changes in C#, .NET and Rust.
-For example, if there is a change in C# or Rust that brings the two languages closer together then some parts, including sample code, may need revision.
+For example, if there is a change in C# or Rust that brings the two languages closer together, then some parts (including sample code) may need revision.

 If you're making a small to modest correction, such fixing a spelling error or a syntax error in a code example, then feel free to submit a pull request directly.
-For changes that may require a large effort on your part (and reviewers as a result), it is strongly recommended that you submit an issue and seek approval of the maintainers/editors before investing your time.
-It will avoid heartbreak 💔 if the pull request is rejected for various reasons.
+For changes that may require a large effort on your part (and reviewers as a result), it's strongly recommended that you submit an issue and seek approval of the maintainers/editors before investing your time.
+It will avoid heartbreak 💔 if the pull request is rejected for whatever reason.

 Making quick contributions has been made super simple.
 If you see an error on a page and happen to be online, you can click edit icon 📝 in the corner of